numpy/numpy/doc/source/dev/development_workflow.rst

   Python wrapper for `ClangFormat versioning <clang_format_>`_ (this hook is enabled by default).

-* Format and lint YAML shell files, and perform linting on Fortran, rst, Docker, and markdown files (some enabled and some disabled by default)
+* Format and lint YAML and shell files, and perform linting on Fortran, rst, Docker, and markdown files (some enabled and some disabled by default)

 To use the hook, first make sure that pre-commit is installed: